PREPARING FOR JOINT REPLACEMENT SURGERY

 - Avoid touching your incision site or picking at any scabs or dry skin.

 - Do not allow pets near your incision site and do not allow it to become dirty.

 - You will not be able to soak in a tub, pool, or other body of water for a total of at least 3-4 weeks or until the incision site is COMPLETELY healed.

 - Blood clots, or DVT (deep vein thrombosis) can result from multiple factors after surgery.
-We strive to prevent this with blood thinning medications (aspirin or Eliquis), ankle pumps and other exercises and routine walking per the activity guidelines given.
+We strive to prevent this with blood thinning medications (aspirin or Eliquis), your DVT pumps, ankle pumps and other exercises along with routine walking per the activity guidelines given.

 - When sedentary, make sure to move your ankles up and down (ankle pumps) throughout the day to help blood flow and decrease the chances of getting a blood clot.

 - Please let a team member know if you experience any of the following: Large amounts of swelling that does not go down with rest and elevation, cramping in your calf or lower leg, sharp, sudden chest pain or any difficulty breathing or shortness of breath.
 This can all be symptoms of a DVT (deep vein thrombosis) or PE (pulmonary embolus).
 If you have a history of previous blood clots, please make sure to inform your surgery team about this before and on the day of your surgery!